San Diego Grand Theft Auto Defense Lawyers

 Car theft and grand theft auto in Southern California carry serious consequences.
 If you are convicted, you face serious penalties, including fines, prison time, and a permanent criminal record that can stop you from gaining employment, housing, and other benefits.

-If you have been charged with car theft or grand theft auto, speak to an experienced San Diego theft attorney who can help.
-At jD LAW, P.C., our lead attorney is a board-certified criminal defense specialist as well as a former LAPD narcotics investigator.
+If you have been charged with car theft or grand theft auto in San Diego, speak to an experienced North County area theft attorney who can help.
+At jD Law Criminal Defense Attorneys, our lead attorney is a board-certified criminal defense specialist as well as a former LAPD narcotics investigator.
 We know how to defend crimes so those accused can move on with their lives, and we have had great success in the past getting our clients’ charges reduced or dismissed altogether.
 For a free consultation, please call today at (760) 630-2000.

 Car theft is defined as the unlawful taking, stealing, or driving of a vehicle that belongs to another person.
 The law does differentiate between those who take another’s vehicle permanently, and those who take it temporarily.
 The first offense is unlawful taking or driving of a vehicle without the owner’s knowledge or consent, also known as joyriding.
 It is generally easier for the prosecution to prove this charge than it is to prove grand theft auto.
 They only have to prove that the accused took or drove the car for any period of time, and that the accused did not have the owner’s consent.